Thank you for your interest in the Mark Morris Dance Group.

 As a small administrative staff of 40 people, we work collaboratively and with a spirit of entrepreneurship in a mostly open office floor plan.
 We care deeply about our staff and their personal and professional wellbeing.
 All staff are offered comprehensive benefits, including paid vacation, sick and personal leave, bonus days and holidays.
 In addition, all staff are offered a professional development stipend and Dance Center benefits that include unlimited free classes and workshops, access to our Wellness Center, discounted studio rental rates, access to special events and MMDG performances, and invitations to discounted and complimentary tickets to performances at arts venues located in the Downtown Brooklyn Cultural District.
 All full-time employees are offered employee health and life insurance with the premiums covered 100% as well as generous reimbursement of out of pocket expenses, a Flexible Spending Plan, voluntary vision and dental coverage, pre-tax commuter benefits, optional participation in a 403(b) Retirement Plan and 12 weeks of 100% paid family leave.

 MMDG is committed to ongoing and sustained equity and inclusion work.
 All staff are expected to be actively engaged and dedicated to upholding our core values of celebrating our diverse community, pursuing excellence in all that we do, advancing access, exposure, and opportunity to dance and music, and cultivating creativity.
 Learn more about MMDG’s commitment to antiracism and our core values.

-We invite you to apply to any of the open positions listed below, but if don’t see an opportunity at this time that interest you and have a talent, skill or ability that you think we should know about, drop us a note at firstname.lastname@example.org.
+We invite you to apply to any of the open positions listed below, but if you don’t see an opportunity at this time that interests you and have a talent, skill, or ability that you think we should know about, drop us a note at email@example.com.

 The Mark Morris Dance Group is committed to providing training opportunities and career pathways for dancers, teaching artists, and musicians with and without disabilities.